|

 CLICK TO VIEW SELF-RELIEF PROGRAMS

 Muscle weakness is not the issue.
-Tight back muscles aren't weak; they're tired (and very sore).
+Muscle fatigue is the issue.
 Try as you might, you can't remedy muscle fatigue by strengthening tight muscles.

 Muscle/movement memory is the issue.
 It has final say on the activity of your back muscles.